PabloTheZenCoder/SQL_project_job_analysis/SQL_Project/README.md

 limit 5;
 ```
 ![Top 5 Skills for Remote Data Professionals](image-3.png)
-*Bar graph visualizing the top 5 skills for remote data professionals

 Insights from the "Top 5 Skills for Remote Data Professionals"